The64thGamer/cheeseepedia/content/wiki/Meriden, CT (533 S Broad St).md

 !Removed
 !Notes
 |-
-|
+|Studio C 2000 (Studio C Beta, 32m)
 |January 2002
 |May 2013
-|Bot sent to [Naples, FL (1000 Immokalee Rd)]({{< ref "wiki/Naples, FL (1000 Immokalee Rd).md" >}}){< ref "wiki/Naples, FL (1000 Immokalee Rd).md" >}}) after closure.
+|Bot sent to Naples, FL (1000 Immokalee Rd) after closure.
 |}

 ## History ##
-Meriden opened on January 30, 2002 with the  remodel and a Studio C Beta.
+Meriden opened on January 30, 2002 with the [Phase 3]({{< ref "wiki/Phase 3 (2000).md" >}}) remodel and a Studio C Beta.
 Unfortunately, not much is known about this location, other than a few videos that were taken throughout Meriden's history.
 Meriden was left untouched until May 19, 2013, when they would permanently close due to leasing issues.
 The building sat vacant for a short period until it was gutted and was split up between a GMC shop and PetSmart.
 As of July 2023, they are still there.

 ## Videos and Footage ##
 {| class='wikitable'